When Crosby, Stills and Nash Came Together for a Classic Debut

 Listen to Crosby, Stills and Nash's 'Suite: Judy Blue Eyes'

 For Nash, the chemistry was apparent.
 “I am a harmony singer.
 David Crosby is a harmony singer.
 Stephen Stills is a harmony singer.
 We know what we're doing,” he later explained.
 “There was something about us singing together that was magic, and we all recognized it immediately."
 Stills, agreed with his bandmate’s assessment saying, “The blend was spectacular, yeah.
 That high English Celtic voice with David – you know, so real smooth, sort of Glenn Yarbrough kind of voice, and my whatever you wanna call it.
 I don’t know, a gravelly little kind of style, but can carry a tune.”

-Nash quit the Hollies shortly thereafter and Crosby Stills and Nash was officially born.
+Nash quit the Hollies shortly afterward and Crosby, Stills and Nash were born.
 What they needed now was a record label.
-After a brief period of interest with the Beatles‘ imprint Apple, the trio elected to sign with Atlantic Records.
+After a brief period of interest with the Beatles' imprint Apple, the trio elected to sign with Atlantic Records.
 Knowing that they would need a steady hand at the wheel, they enlisted David Geffen and Elliot Roberts as managers.

 Once the business end of things had been taken care of, they jetted off to an apartment on Moscow Road in London and set about the task of writing new songs.
 Each member brought in their own material and worked it out among each other.
 Stills was responsible for "Suite: Judy Blue Eyes," which was written about singer Judy Collins, while Crosby brought in "Long Time Gone" and Nash offered up "Marrakesh Express."